Running Hugging Face models

 • Enter connection name

-• In “Containerized execution”, enter the name of the containerized execution config you just created
+• In “Containerized execution configuration”, enter the name of the containerized execution config you just created

 • Create the connection